aaronkyle/social-development/context/social-policy_ifi.md

 #### Development Policy

-While safeguards policies are intended for risk avoidance, mitigation and management, other forms of social policy govern ADB development investments.
-These policies define the ADB's aspirational notion of 'social development' and clarify how ADB's aspirational aims can be realized in practice.
+While safeguards policies are intended for risk avoidance, mitigation and management, other forms of social policy govern how the ADB investment in development initiatives.
+These 'developmetn policies' define the ADB's aspirational notion of 'social development' and specify how these aims can be realized in practice.

+*[Strategy 2020](http://www.adb.org/documents/strategy-2020-working-asia-and-pacific-free-poverty)* is among the most recent examples of ADB development policy. *Strategy 2020* reaffirms ADB's vision of an Asia and Pacific free of poverty as well as its mission to help its developing member countries improve their living conditions and quality of life.
+To achieve these ends, *Strategy 2020* prioritizes three complementary development agendas: inclusive economic growth, environmentally sustainable growth, and regional integration.
+To better ensure that it is achieving the goals of Strategy 2020, ADB also developed a [results framework](http://www.adb.org/site/development-effectiveness/adb-results-framework) to facilitate progress assessments and evaluation of strategy efficacy.

+Earlier development policies of the Asian Development Bank include the 2003 *Policy on Gender and Development* (GAD) and the 2001 *Social Protection Strategy*.

+The *Policy on Gender and Development* seeks to mainstream awareness of gender issues in order to promote gender equality and women’s empowerment across all ADB operations&mdash;from country partnership strategies to the design and implementation of gender-inclusive projects and programs.
+The GAD policy is a stand-alone instrument for promoting gender equality as a necessary component for realizing sustained economic growth, faster poverty reduction, and inclusive development.
+Periodic reviews of the GAD policy in 2002 Interim Progress Report on the Policy on GAD and 2006 GAD Policy Implementation Review confirm the Policy’s continued relevance and sound framework for supporting women’s empowerment and gender equality outcomes.

 The importance of work on gender issues is included in ADB’s long-term strategic framework&mdash;Strategy 2020&mdash;as one of the five drivers of change.